Vjay15/Next_Word_Predictor/README.md

 # N-gram based next word prediction model

-A simple implementation of an N-gram based model with Kneser-Ney Smoothing for predicting the next word in a sequence of text. \
+A simple implementation of an N-gram based model with Kneser-Ney Smoothing for predicting the next word in a sequence of text.

 Made this project as part of the NLP course in my University

 ## Overview

 This project implements a next word prediction system using N-gram language modeling.
 The model analyzes patterns in text sequences to predict the most likely word that follows a given context.
+It uses the Brown Corpus available in the nltk library as the dataset.

 ## Requirements